SPIP

 - Image dimensions

-If the original image is smaller than the mask, then there is no reframing, the informations provided by the mask are directly applied (in its original dimensions).
+If the original image is smaller than the mask, then there is no reframing, and the information provided by the mask are directly applied (to its original dimensions).

 - Transparency mask